ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/7_Thermal and Moisture Protection/074000 Roofing and Siding Panels.md

 tags: ['Facility', 'Construction', 'Thermal', 'Moisture', 'Protection', 'Roofing', 'Siding', 'Panels']
 ---

-   1. Section 07 40 00
-   1. Roofing

 ## General

-*
-	1. **Summary
+1. SUMMARY
   1. Section Includes
    	1. Asphalt roofing shingles.
    	2. Underlayment.
    	3. Metal flashing associated with shingle roofing.
-	4. **References
+2. References
-2. American Society for Testing and Materials (ASTM) - Annual Book of ASTM Standards
+3. American Society for Testing and Materials (ASTM) - Annual Book of ASTM Standards
 	1. ASTM A 653/A 653M - Standard Specification for Steel Sheet, Zinc Coated (Galvanized) or Zinc-Iron Alloy-Coated (Galvannealed) by the Hot-Dip Process.
 	2. ASTM B 209 - Standard Specification for Aluminum and Aluminum-Alloy Sheet and Plate.
 	3. ASTM B 370 - Standard Specification for Copper Sheet and Strip for Building Construction.